Fireye04/ratslap/README.md

 If the played cards are a face card, the next player in turn order must now bluff in the same way.

 If the played cards are not a face card, the last person who did play a face card takes the full center pile, and play returns to the main phase.

+## Winning cards

+When a player wins cards from any source, they must place them beside their current deck in a second pile.
+Only once their active pile is fully depleted, can they shuffle the second pile and use that as their active pile.

 ## Rats